ThioJoe/YT-Spammer-Purge/README.md

 ## Usage Notes

-1. Because of its limited purpose, the script ONLY deletes replies, not top-level comments.
-That functionality may be added later if needed.

-2. To use this script, you will need to obtain your own API credentials file by making a project via the Google Developers Console (aka 'Google Cloud Platform').
+1. To use this script, you will need to obtain your own API credentials file by making a project via the Google Developers Console (aka 'Google Cloud Platform').
 The credential file should be re-named 'client_secret.json' and be placed in the same directory as this script.
 See Instructions below.

-3. I suck at programming so if something doesn't work I'll try to fix it but might not even know how, so don't expect too much.
+2. I suck at programming so if something doesn't work I'll try to fix it but might not even know how, so don't expect too much.

 ## Screenshots